Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Introduction

-In an effort to shed light on this complex scenario, we present in this work an alternative approach: by simply rewriting the energies governing the system in an adequate way, the influence of the dipolar interactions in the magnetic behavior of the system (introduced as proportional to $c$) is described in a general way by the unitless parameter $c_{0}=2K/M^{2}_{S}$.
-In order to demonstrate the universality of this scaling parameter, we build up our arguments in the context of the usual single-domain particles SPM frame.
+In an effort to shed light on this complex scenario, we present in this work an alternative approach: by simply rewriting the energies governing the system in an appropriate way, the influence of the dipolar interactions on the magnetic behavior of the system (introduced as proportional to $c$) is described in a general way by the unitless parameter $c_{0}=2K/M^{2}_{S}$.
+It must be noted that the $2K/M^{2}_{S}$ ratio is well known to provide the relation of the anisotropy field to the maximal dipolar interaction field\cite{berkov_jpcm2006}, and has been extensively used particularly to address the competition between anisotropy and shape effects\cite{kharel_jpd2013,usov_jap2012,roy_jap2014}.
+In the case of interacting nanoparticles, ourselves\cite{martinez-boubeta_afm2012,ruta_sr2015} and others\cite{usov_aipadv2016} have routinely (and successfully) applied it to explain the effects of interactions through hysteresis properties.
+However, to the best of our knowledge its general character has not been explained in detail so far, neither has it been applied to the specific case of the diversity of experimental trends obtained through ZFC/FC measurements, except in limited specific cases \cite{serantes_prb2010,hoppe_jpcc2008}.
+Here we investigate the underlying thermodynamic basis of the scaling law.
+In order to demonstrate the universality of this scaling parameter, we build up our arguments in the context of the well-known usual single-domain particles SPM framework.
+We demonstrate numerically, using a Monte Carlo model, that the scaling applies for a system of randomly spatially distributed nanoparticles.
+The scaling approach is proposed as an interesting basis for the investigation of experimental measurements; deviations from the scaling law could arise, for example, from clustering effects.